Ti-roy/Fictional-Language-Generator/README.md

 ```cs
 languageConstructor.CreateRootSyntacticUnitsOfProperty(consonant, Pair.Of("j", 500));
 ```
-Ok, lets create some vowels:
+OK, lets create some vowels:
 ```cs
 languageConstructor.CreateRootSyntacticUnitsOfProperty(vowel, Pair.Of("a", 100), Pair.Of("o", 100), Pair.Of("u", 100));
 ```
 Here is nothing new, we declared three syntactic units of property `vowel`, which will be met with same frequency.
-OK, now lets create parent property with name `word`.
+Now lets create parent property with name `word`.
 ```cs
 IParentProperty word = languageConstructor.CreateParentProperty("word");
 word.CanStartFrom("Start", 100);